 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-A trip to the beach can be fun for the whole family.
-Between playing in the sand, swimming, snorkeling, and soaking up the sunshine, there is something for everyone.
-If you plan to be at the beach for the whole day, or even several hours, however, you will need to pack some food and drinks to take with you.
+A trip to the beach is a ton of fun for everyone in the family.
+But, if you plan to be at the beach for the whole day, or even several hours, you will need to pack some food and drinks to take with you.
 Knowing the best foods to take, and how to pack them, can be tricky.
-The last thing you want is to open your cooler and find all your food is soggy or spoiled.
-Today, I have some practical food tips for beach trips for you.
+Today, I have some practical tips for eating at the beach.
 These tips will make prepping for your beach trips easier than ever!

 Best Food Choices

 Be sure to bring plenty of water to keep everyone hydrated throughout the day.
-To reduce waste, use refillable bottles or a large thermos instead of individual plastic bottles of water.
+To reduce waste even further, use refillable bottles or a large thermos instead of individual plastic bottles of water.

 Great Snack Ideas for the Beach